Fountain (Duchamp): Interpretations

 Of all the unaltered readymades by Duchamp, Fountain is perhaps the best known because, according to Dave Praeger, the symbolic meaning of the toilet takes the conceptual challenge posed by the readymades to their most visceral extreme.
 Similarly, philosopher Stephen Hicks argued that Duchamp, who was quite familiar with the history of European art, was obviously making a provocative statement with Fountain:

 The artist is a not great creator—Duchamp went shopping at a plumbing store.
 The artwork is not a special object—it was mass-produced in a factory.
 The experience of art is not exciting and ennobling—at best it is puzzling and mostly leaves one with a sense of distaste.
 But over and above that, Duchamp did not select just any ready-made object to display.
 In selecting the urinal, his message was clear: Art is something you piss on.

 The impact of Duchamp's Fountain changed the way people view art due to his focus upon "cerebral art" contrary to merely "retinal art", as this was a means to engage prospective audiences in a thought-provoking way as opposed to satisfying the aesthetic status quo "turning from classicism to modernity".
+"The entire point of Fountain was that the importance was not the object but the idea, the gesture, and the reactions the idea prompted."

 Since the photograph taken by Stieglitz is the only image of the original sculpture, there are some interpretations of Fountain by looking not only at reproductions but this particular photograph.
 Tomkins notes:

 Arensberg had referred to a 'lovely form' and it does not take much stretching of the imagination to see in the upside-down urinal's gently flowing curves the veiled head of a classic Renaissance Madonna or a seated Buddha or, perhaps more to the point, one of Brâncuși's polished erotic forms.

 Expanding upon the erotic interpretation linked to Brâncuși's work, Tim Martin has argued there were strong sexual connotations with the Fountain, linked to it being placed horizontally.
 He goes onto say:

 In placing the urinal horizontally it appears more passive, and feminine, while remaining a receptacle designed for the functioning of the male penis.

 The meaning (if any) and intention of both the piece and the signature "R. Mutt", are difficult to pin down precisely.
 It is not clear whether Duchamp had in mind the German Armut (meaning "poverty"), or possibly Urmutter (meaning "great mother").
 The name R. Mutt could also be a play on its commercial origins or on the famous comic strip of the time, Mutt and Jeff (making the urinal perhaps the first work of art based on a comic).
 Duchamp said the R stood for Richard, French slang for "moneybags", which according to one critic makes Fountain "a kind of scatological golden calf".